fairfriend92/fairfriend92/README.md

 - Java, C#
 - Python
 - Mathematica, MatLab
-- VHDL for digital hardware design (simple stuff, like a small SNN and a 4-bit CPU)
+- VHDL for digital hardware design
 - OpenCL and MPI for parallel computation

 Thank you for taking the time to take a look at my repositories!